Axidix/CongestionAI/README.md

 - deliver a usable congestion forecasting tool
 - demonstrate the design and deployment of a production-grade ML system

+Demo of the project can be accessed at https://congestion-berlin.streamlit.app/ For any questions/issues, please contact adib.mellah.projets@gmail.com

 ---

 ## 1. Product Overview